osmandapp/docs/content/osmand/plan-route/create-route.md

 ![app-settings](/assets/images/plan-route/plan-route-app-set.png)

-- Choose two or more application profiles for creating the route.
+- Choose two or more application profiles for creating a route.
 Click to the application button:

  ![Plan route app_choosing](/assets/images/plan-route/plan-route-app-choosing.png)